nofitnessforpurpose/OPL-1-Wire/README.md

   </div>
 </div>
 <BR>
 The Controller (in this case the Organiser II) signals are shown in yellow / gold.
-The target device signals e.g. a DS18B20 temperature sensor, i-button etc are shown in dark green.
+The target device signals e.g. a DS18B20 temperature sensor, i-button etc. are shown in dark green.
+It Will be seen from the signal traces that the controller initiates all transaction over the 1-Wire network.

 Periods (in uS) are (approximate):
 |  Label | Period |